Rha02/Hexapawn/README.md

 # Hexapawn
-Hexapawn is a simple game  created by Martin Gardner that's used to demonstrate machine learning.
-The game is a 3x3 grid, with 3 pawns on top and bottom.
-The pawns on top belong to the AI, while the pawns on the bottom belong to the player.
+Hexapawn is a simple game that's used to demonstrate machine learning.
+It's created and portrayed by Martin Gardner in his book titled *The Unexpected Hanging and Other Mathematical Diversions*.
+The game is a 3x3 mini-chess, with 3 pawns on top and bottom.

 ## The Game
 The rules of the game are simple: